alfille/poisonfox.github.io/README.md

 This program is a way to test strategies.

 The game is the catch a fox who must move between your hole inspections.
 The fox moves one hole in either direction.
-You can look at 2 holes each day.
+You can look at 1 holes each day.
+The hole is "poisoned" and uninhabitable for a second day.

 ## Schrödinger's fox